Juni business account review

 This review looks at its business account in detail.

-With Juni, businesses can hold IBAN accounts in 3 different currencies: sterling, euros and US dollars.
+With Juni, businesses can hold IBAN accounts in at least 5 different currencies: sterling, euros, US dollars, Swedish krona and Norwegian krone.
 Your account will offer the following key features:

 To apply for the Juni business account, you’ll need to fill in an online form, providing details about yourself and your business.
 You will then be required to upload the necessary documents, including your ID, to complete the application process.
 Your account should be up and running within 10 business days.